View Page

 NEW!
 Midsummer Session

-Summer Sessions at UH Mānoa is pleased to offer a range of credit courses in the midsummer term, June 10 to July 19, 2024.
-These dates are designed to more easily fit into the schedules of high school students.
-The following courses were offered this past summer; all courses are 3 credits unless otherwise specified.
+Summer Sessions at UH Mānoa is pleased to offer a range of credit courses in the midsummer term, June 16 to July 25, 2025.
+These dates are designed to better fit the academic calendar of high school students.
+All courses are 3 credits unless otherwise specified.

 MATH 241: Calculus I (4 credits)